ISC-Lab/T4Train/README.md

 - **Top left corner box:** a list of training labels and the number of data frames collected for each label.
 The label highlighted in red indicates the "current" label, for which recorded data frames are annotated.
-Users can arbitrarily switch between labels using the keyboard's arrow keys to collect new frames using spacebar or delete collected frames using backspace as described in a later section.
+Users can arbitrarily switch between labels using the keyboard's arrow keys to collect new frames using the spacebar or delete collected frames using backspace as described in a later section.
 We make these design choices to improve system status visibility and offer better user control in collecting data per label.